Inkdecker/Inkdrawing/README.md

 3 - Click "Start" to begin the session.

 >Note: You can select "Randomize" to shuffle the pictures and "Start session" to automatically start the session whenever the program is launched using your latest settings.

+## Rainmeter
+The image profile can be exported and used as rainmeter slideshow.
+To do so, selected the image presets you to export and press the Rainmeter button.
+You can then place the created inside your **\RAINMETER\Skins** and then load it.
+> Note: The IMG_SLIDESHOW.ini file can be edited to customise the slideshow.
+>
+> Deleted image files get send to the \rainmeter_presets\Deleted Files folder.

 ## Troubleshooting